Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Profitability and Capacity Matching

-Because renewable generation and LMP are random processes, we evaluate the profitability of an RCHP based on expected operating profit.
-To this end, consider first the stochastic gross profit maximization over $n$ intervals:
+Because renewable generation and LMPs are random processes, we formulate the stochastic profit maximization over an $n$-period horizon by taking the expectation over their joint trajectories.
+Building upon the temporal decoupling discussed above, it follows naturally that the single-period optimal production plan derived in Sec.~\ref{sec:optimalplan} serves as the optimal decision under each realization.

-where the expectation is taken over random renewable generation and LMP trajectories.
-Since there is no coupling across scheduling periods, the optimal solution to the single-period profit maximization (\ref{eq:maxprofit}) applies to each interval of (\ref{eq:StochasticMaxProfit}).

 Let $\Pbf^*_t(\pi^{\mbox{ \sf LMP}}_t,\eta_t;Q_{\mbox{ \sf R}},Q_{\mbox{ \sf H}})$ be the solution to (\ref{eq:maxprofit}) provided in Theorem~\ref{Thm:solution}.
-The $n$-period operating profit, expressed as a function of electrolyzer and renewable generation capacities, is given by the expected maximum gross profit minus the amortized fixed cost.
+The expected $n$-period operating profit, expressed as a function of the respective nameplate capacities, is then given by the expected maximum gross profit accumulated over $n$ periods, minus the amortized fixed costs.

 where $(\alpha_n^{\mbox{ \sf R}},\alpha_n^{\mbox{ \sf H}})$ are the $n$-period amortized per-unit fixed costs computed from $(\alpha^{\mbox{ \sf R}},\alpha^{\mbox{ \sf H}})$ in (\ref{eq:CF}), with the computation details provided in Sec.~\ref{sec:Appendix_AmortizedCost}.